 The bike routes through Seoul hit the major points along the river such as Nanji Hangang Park, Seoul Forest, and Yeuido Park.
 So, you’ll be sure to soak in several scenic areas as you cruise through on two wheels.

 The whole route takes about 10.5 hours in its entirety to complete.
 But, of course, you can choose where to start and end your trip.
-If you’re keen to give it a try, check out this website for a detailed description of bike routes, rental locations, and tasty pitstops along the way.
+If you’re keen to give it a try, check out this article for a detailed description of how to use the Seoul citywide bike rental system.

 If you feel like venturing further, you can take the 21 km Ara Bicycle Route to the next major city, Incheon.
 Or, if you’ve got the time, try devoting a weekend to conquering all four major river systems in the country.
 There are several routes that connect you from city to city allowing you to take in all the sights and try the local delicacies along the way.
 This website is great for details on all of the routes, attractions, and food you can delve into during your trip.